A Manitoban's Guide to Sunset Country

 Red Lake Norseman Park

-Shebandowan/Armstrong: Both these destinations are, technically-speaking, in the Superior Country region of Ontario but we have a few members in these towns.
-The fishing is excellent and Armstrong is used as a gateway into Wabakimi Provincial Park by paddlers and anglers alike.
+Shebandowan/Armstrong: Technically speaking, both these destinations are in the Superior Country region of Ontario, but we have a few members in these towns.
+The fishing is excellent, and paddlers and anglers alike use Armstrong as a gateway into Wabakimi Provincial Park.

-Thunder Bay: The one large city in Northwestern Ontario is Thunder Bay and for you folks from Manitoba, the city is well within the permitted travel zone where you don't have to self-isolate when returning to MB.
-There is a lot to see and do and check out the waterfront development.
-For more info visit Tourism Thunder Bay.
+Thunder Bay: Thunder Bay is the largest city in Northwestern Ontario.
+The city is well within the "easy to get to" travel zone for you folks from Manitoba.
+There is much to see and do; you should check out the waterfront development.
+For more info, visit Tourism Thunder Bay.

-Vermilion Bay: This quiet town on Highway 17 offers access to the waters of famous Eagle Lake, the Indian Lake Chain and many others.
-In town, you can find supplies at excellent retail stores and for the kids, stop in at Fort Vermilion.
-Vermilion Bay is the location where the Red Lake Road begins with access to more great outdoor vacations.
-Blue Lake Provincial Park is just north of Vermilion Bay and a must-stop is Egli's Sheep Farm in Minnitaki, just east of town.
+Vermilion Bay: This quiet town on Highway 17 offers access to the waters of the famous Eagle Lake, the Indian Lake Chain and many others.
+You can find supplies in town at excellent retail stores, and for the kids, stop by Fort Vermilion.
+The Red Lake Road begins in Vermilion Bay, with access to more great outdoor vacations.
+Blue Lake Provincial Park is just north of Vermilion Bay, and a must-stop is Egli's Sheep Farm in Minnitaki, just east of town.

 Additional Travel Information